twilco/widen.github.io/_posts/2018-02-07-AWS-CloudFront-User-Authentication-using-Lambda@Edge.md

 3. Set a stateless JWT authentication token, as a cookie, with a configurable TTL.
 4. Redirect user to original request path.

-As what seems happen with every new project, the original plan never lasts long.
+As is the case with every new project, the original plan never lasts long.
 Lambda@Edge has a few major [limitations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-lambda-at-edge) that interfered:

 1. Max size of zipped Lambda function (including libraries) is 1MB
 2. Environment variables are not supported